-In Microsoft Excel, it’s effortless to insert drop down calendar.
-From the drop down calendar, you can easily insert any date.
-You can also create a link to the cell with drop down calendar where your defined date will be visible.
-In this article, we give a valuable overview of how to insert a drop down calendar in Excel.
+In Microsoft Excel, it’s effortless to insert a drop-down calendar.
+From the drop-down calendar, you can easily insert any date.
+You can also create a link to the cell with a drop-down calendar where your defined date will be visible.
+In this article, we give a valuable overview of how to insert a drop-down calendar in Excel.
 I hope you’ll find it fairly easy to use.

-To insert drop down calendar in Excel, we’ll show you how to do it step-by-step.
-All of the following steps are really easy to use and it enhances your excel knowledge to apply it for a bigger purpose.
+To insert a drop-down calendar in Excel, we’ll show you how to do it step-by-step.
+All of the following steps are really easy to use and it enhances your Excel knowledge to apply it for a bigger purpose.

-Step 1: Enable Developer Tab in the Ribbon
+Step 1: Enable the Developer Tab in the Ribbon

-Before doing anything on inserting drop down calendar in Excel, you need to show the Developer tab on the ribbon.
+Before doing anything on inserting a drop-down calendar in Excel, you need to show the Developer tab on the ribbon.
 As an Excel user, when you open your Excel workbook, primarily, there is no Developer tab on the ribbon.
 So, you need to change it by customizing the ribbon.

 Steps

 - Primarily, click on the File tab.
-In the File tab, select the Options.
+In the File tab, select Options.

 - That will open up the Excel Options dialog box.
 Select Customize Ribbon.